 3. Check Your State's Requirements

 After completing the above requirements, you will want to check with your state's Board of Nursing to find out about any state-specific renewal requirements.
-For example, some states will not renew your license unless you have been active in the field for a specific amount of time.
+For example, many states will not renew your license unless you have been active in the field for a specific amount of time.

 It is essential to note that you should begin the renewal process at least two months before your license's expiration date.
 In this way, there will be no lapse in your licensure.
 Fortunately, most states will send you a notice when your license is about to expire, and if you follow the above easy steps, you can renew your license and avoid any lapses.